MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxbtrees.md

  ### `mTry`
   a positive integer specifying the number of variables to sample as split candidates at each tree node.
-The default values is `sqrt(num of vars)` for classification and `(num of vars)/3` for regression.
+The default values are `sqrt(num of vars)` for classification and `(num of vars)/3` for regression.

  ### `replace`